GuillaumeML/documentation/book_reviews/the_design_of_everyday_things/README.md

 All three levels of processing work together to determine a person's cognitive and emotional state.

 ### The seven stages of action and the three levels of processing
+The stages of action can readily be associated with the three different levels of processing.
+At the lowest level are the visceral levels of calmness or anxiety when approaching a task or evaluating  the state of the world.
+In the middle level are the behavioural one driven be expectations on the execution and the emotions driven by the confirmation of those expectations.

 ### People as storytellers
+People are innately disposed to look for causes of events, to form explanations and stories.
+Conceptual models are a form of story, resulting from our predisposition to find explanations.
+These models are essential in helping us understand our experiences, predict the outcomes of our actions, and handle unexpected occurences.
+Conceptual models are often constructed from fragmentary evidence, with only a poor understanding of what is happening, and with a kind of naive psychology that postulates causes, mechanisms, and relationships even where there are none.

 ### Blaming the wrong things
+People try to find causes for events.
+They tend to assign a causal relation whenever two things occur in succession.
+Suppose I try to use an everyday thing, but I can't.
+Who is at fault: me or the thing?
+We are apt to blame ourselves, especially if other are able to use it.

 #### Learned helplessness